TomasBouda/KeypadX/README.md

 # KeypadX - Ultimate Macro Keyboard  [![Discord](https://img.shields.io/badge/chat-on%20discord-orange.svg)](https://discord.gg/XcEnkQh)

-It's a little keyboard that you plug into your computer and it can automate almost everything you can imagine.
+It's little keyboard that you plug into your computer and it can automate almost everything you can imagine.

 <a href="http://keypadx.com/">Find out more</a>